Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Mindfulness in Life

-- Helps stay mindful at work and home
+- Helping the wearer stay mindful at both work and home

 6. Manaia Design Meaning For Spiritual Protection

-Manaia is an important figure in Māori culture with a bird-like head, human body, and fish-like tail.
-Greenstone carvings of Manaia represent protection, guidance, and a connection to ancestral wisdom.
+Manaia is an important figure in Māori culture, with a bird-like head, a human body, and a fish-like tail.
+Greenstone carvings of Manaia mean protection, guidance, and a connection to ancestral wisdom.

 Spiritual Guardian